denilson-francisco/sound_realty/README.md

 Each run is logged to the same MLflow experiment so R² trend is visible over time.
 The JSON snapshot in `data/training_results/` includes a `training_run_id` field that links back to the training run that produced the model being evaluated.

+Two complementary signals are tracked:

+**Outcome drift** — measured by `evaluate_model.py` on new labeled data.
+R², MAE, and RMSE are compared against the values logged during training.
+A declining R² over successive evaluation runs indicates the model is losing predictive power on recent data and a retrain should be considered.

+**Input distribution drift** — monitored at prediction time using the p5/p95 percentiles stored in `model/model_percentiles.json`, computed from the training set when the model was built.
+If an incoming feature value falls outside those bounds, a warning is added to the API response.
+A sustained increase in warning rate across requests is an early signal that the input distribution has shifted, even before labeled outcomes are available.

+### Simulating real-world drift monitoring

+In a real deployment, `evaluate_model.py` would be run periodically as new labeled sales data arrives.
+To simulate this locally, the full dataset was split by date before any training took place:

+- The most recent 10% of sales (by sale date) were held out as `data/kc_house_data_new_data.csv`, representing data the model has never seen.
+None of the data here is ever used for training.
+- The remaining 90% were saved as `data/kc_house_data.csv` and used for all training.

+This split takes the most recent 10% as "new data", and writes both files deterministically (`random_seed=42` is used only to break ties within the same date).
+The original file is `data/kc_house_data_original.csv` and is not modified.

+When running `evaluate_model.py` to simulate a production monitoring run, point it at `data/kc_house_data_new_data.csv`.
+Any degradation in R² relative to the training run metrics reflects how well the model generalizes to more recent sales it was never trained on.

 ---